Flute Concerto (Carter)

 The Flute Concerto is a composition for solo flute and orchestra by the American composer Elliott Carter.
-The work was commissioned by Elena Bashkirova for the Jerusalem International Chamber Music.
+The work was commissioned by Elena Bashkirova for the Jerusalem International Chamber Music Festival.
 Carter began the composition in September 2007 and completed it in March 2008 at the age of 99.
 The piece was first performed at the Jerusalem International YMCA on September 9, 2008 by the flutist Emmanuel Pahud and the Jerusalem International Chamber Music Ensemble under the conductor Daniel Barenboim.